KennethEnevoldsen/Exp-Meth-III-Tutorials/tutorials-tidy-models.md

 ### I want to do more!

 Well you crazy bastard!
-I encourage you to do one of these two things (or both): 1) do a bootstrapped and nested cross validation 2) make a ensample model, which combines it input of multiple models.
+I encourage you to do one of these two things (or both):

+1.  do a bootstrapped and nested cross validation

+2.  make a ensample model, which combines it input of multiple models.
     Does combining models yield better results?
 What a potential issues with this approach?

+### I have a 100% accuracy!

+It seems like you have some kind of data leakage.
+Try to check the
+following:

+1. Check that you don’t use predictor which gives you the diagnosis e.g. filename, sympton severity etc.

+2. If you use a random intercept for ID, make sure when you predict that the model doesn’t apply previous knowledge of for random intercepts.
+One way to do this is to is to simply change ID after fitting (e.g. `ID_101` -&gt; `ID_101_test`).
+An even simpler way is to remove the random intercept entirely.
+I suggest comparing the two approaches and see which ones performs the best.

+### How do I add a random effect to tidy models?

+As far as I know you can’t (at least not yet), see [this GitHub issue for more](https://github.com/tidymodels/parsnip/issues/35).
+But I recommend looking at the FAQ titled: ‘Can I please have some more cvms?’